FMA-Net++: Motion- and Exposure-Aware Joint Video Super-Resolution and Deblurring: Details of REDS-ME and REDS-RE Benchmarks

-The data generation process follows the physical degradation formulation in Eq.~\ref{eq:physical_degradation}, serving as its discrete, practical approximation.
-We follow a widely adopted pipeline~\cite{nah2017deep, nah2019ntire, noroozi2017motion, su2017deep, zhou2019davanet}: (1) the original 120\,fps REDS videos are first interpolated to 1920\,fps using EMA-VFI~\cite{zhang2023extracting} to obtain sufficient intermediate frames for realistic motion blur simulation; (2) to simulate temporal integration, we average consecutive high-framerate frames, and the resulting blurry HR videos are then spatially downsampled using bicubic interpolation.
-We adopt this \textit{blur-then-downsample} order as it better reflects real-world image formation and mitigates aliasing through temporal averaging~\cite{nah2017deep, nah2019ntire}.
-This yields realistic blurry LR videos suitable for robust VSRDB evaluation.
+\textbf{Synthesis Pipeline.} The data generation process approximates the continuous degradation formulation defined in Eq.~\ref{eq:physical_degradation} of the main paper.
+Following the widely adopted methodology for realistic motion blur synthesis~\cite{nah2017deep, nah2019ntire}, we implement a \textit{blur-then-downsample} pipeline.
+First, the original 120\,fps REDS videos are interpolated to 1920\,fps using EMA-VFI~\cite{zhang2023extracting} to obtain sufficient intermediate high-framerate frames, denoted as $\bm{H}$.

-To construct REDS-ME, we synthesize five variants of blurry videos by averaging different numbers of consecutive high-framerate frames, resulting in five exposure levels denoted by ratios from $5\!:\!1$ (shortest exposure with minimal motion blur) to $5\!:\!5$ (longest exposure with severe motion blur).
-This five-level configuration is motivated by the original REDS dataset’s temporal sampling strategy, where 120 fps source videos are converted to 24 fps sequences, covering a temporal span equivalent to five consecutive source frames.
-Hence, our exposure ratios $5\!:\!1$–$5\!:\!5$ align naturally with this structure while providing a systematic range of motion-blur intensities.
-These levels also serve as pseudo-labels for pretraining our ETE module.
-Fig.~\ref{fig:reds_me} shows example frames from our REDS-ME dataset.
+To simulate the temporal integration of light over a specific exposure time $\Delta t_e$, we average a variable number of these consecutive high-framerate frames.
+The resulting blurry LR frame $\bm{X}_i$ is formally generated as:

+where $\mathcal{D}_s$ is the spatial bicubic downsampling operator.
+In the discrete approximation, $M_{int}$ represents the frame interval of the target 24\,fps sequences mapped into the 1920\,fps domain (\ie, $M_{int}=80$), and $M_e$ is the variable number of accumulated high-framerate frames determined by the exposure time $\Delta t_e$.
+This pipeline isolates exposure duration as the controlled variable governing motion-blur extent.
+Other camera factors, such as ISO/gain changes, white balance shifts, clipping, and sensor noise, are intentionally outside the scope of REDS-ME/RE; our synthesis follows the standard blur-then-downsample assumption~\cite{nah2017deep, nah2019ntire}.

+\textbf{Definition of Exposure Levels.} To construct REDS-ME, we synthesize five variants of blurry videos representing different exposure levels by varying $M_e$ in Eq.~\ref{eq:synthesis}.
+Motivated by the original REDS dataset's temporal sampling strategy, we mathematically define the exposure levels based on the duty cycle $r = N/5$, where $N \in \{1, 2, 3, 4, 5\}$.
+Given the 24\,fps frame interval $\Delta t$, the per-frame exposure time $\Delta t_e$ is precisely defined as:

+Consequently, the ratio $5\!:\!1$ represents the shortest exposure ($20\%$ duty cycle, minimal motion blur), while $5\!:\!5$ represents the longest exposure ($100\%$ duty cycle, severe motion blur).
+These precise discrete levels also serve as pseudo-labels for pretraining our ETE module.